How to Automatically Add Date in Excel

 To do that, repeat the previous process, except now drag the fill handle using the right mouse button.
 When you release it, a menu will pop up.
 Here you can choose to fill the selected cells with either days, weekdays, months, or years.

 If you need even more options for automatic dates, select “Series…” instead of one of the previous options.
-The Series menu will pop up, allowing you to choose from many options.
+After dragging the fill handle, click on Home tab.
+In the Editing section select Fill, on the dropdown menu, choose Series..
 For example, if you’re planning an activity that should repeat every three days, set “Date unit” to “Day” and “Step value” to 3.

 Adding Current Date and Time